thynnine/pysic/Geometry_f90.rst

     charge: double precision    *scalar*
         charge of the atom
     subcell_indices: integer    *size(3)*
+        indices of the subcell containing the atom, used for fast neighbor searching (see :data:`subcell`)
     mass: double precision    *scalar*
         mass of th atom
     n_bonds: integer    *scalar*